 YOU can do it too!

-It feels like every home I move into I always put the living room as top priority of decorating.
+It feels like in every home I move into I always put the living room as the top priority of decorating.

 The original “before photos” that I took at the beginning of this January challenge conveyed a Plain Jane bedroom.